-- 6. To require TLS12, look for BESRelay_HTTPServer_RequireTLS12.
-If it exists, do not create a second one, but edit its value to 1.
+- 6. To require TLS 1.3, look for \BESRelay\HTTPServer\RequireTLS13 If it exists, do not create a second one, but edit its value to 1.

-Note: The REST API component always uses TLS 1.2 when communicating with the BigFix server, (regardless of local settings or settings of the masthead).
+Note: The REST API component always uses the higher and most secure version available of TLS when communicating with the BigFix server, (regardless of local settings or settings of the masthead).